arialdomartini/arialdomartini.github.io/_posts/2018-05-10-look-ma-no-variables.md

 var pair = new Tuple<int, int>(10, 20);
 {% endhighlight %}

-It is equally easy to retrieve the values with:
+It is equally easy to retrieve the original values with:

 {% highlight csharp%}
 var first = pair.Item1;